Saasufy/saasufy-components/README.md

 - `default-value`: A default value to show the user if the underlying model field's value is null or undefined.
 Note that setting a default value will not affect the underlying model's value.
 - `value`: Used to set the model's value.
 - `computable-value`: If this attribute is present, it will be possible to execute expressions using the `{{expression}}` syntax inside the `value` attribute.
+- `slice-to`: Optional field which can be set to a number to trim strings down to a maximum number of characters.
+This is useful when dealing with potentially very long field values.
+Extra care should be taken when using this attribute on a `model-input` element as it will cause values to be overwritten with shortened values if the user edits the input box.
+Note also that it may affect caching if the same field is being referenced in multiple parts of the application at the same time within the same `socket-provider`.
 - `hide-error-logs`: By default, this component will log errors to the console.
 If set, this attribute will suppress such errors from showing up on the console.
 - `autocapitalize`: Can be `on` or `off` - It will set the auto-capitalize attribute on the inner input element.
 This is useful for mobile devices to enable or disable auto-capitalization of the first character which is typed into the input element.
 - `autocorrect`: Can be `on` or `off` - It will set the auto-correct attribute on the inner input element.
 This is useful for mobile devices to enable or disable auto-correct.